rollbar/rollbar-gem/README.md

 end
 ```

-The `Hash` passed to `#js_options=` should have the same availalbe options that you can find in [Rollbar.js](https://github.com/rollbar/rollbar.js), using symbols or strings for the keys.
+The `Hash` passed to `#js_options=` should have the same available options that you can find in [Rollbar.js](https://github.com/rollbar/rollbar.js), using symbols or strings for the keys.

 ## Test your installation